Your hub for sermons, videos, messages, events, and news from OYJ.

 Shared Space, Sacred Values

-A Mindful Jewish Approach to Home Life and Living Whether you’re newly living together or looking to deepen your shared life, this four-part course is designed for couples who want to bring mindful Jewish living into…
+A Mindful Jewish Approach to Home Life and Living Whether you’re newly living together or looking to deepen your shared life, this four-part course is designed for partners who want to bring mindful Jewish living into…

 Leading Others to Do Harm